EdvardsZ/MastersThesis/README.md

 # MastersThesis

-2. Try multiple tasks
+2. Try multiple tasks, for both vqvae and vae -------- PRIORITY

-3. Try Random conditioning
+3. Try Random conditioning -------- PRIORITY

-5. Create multi task VQ-VAE
+4. Maybe cifar, CelebA dataset -----PRIORITY

-6. Reduce code dublication (Make one runner for all), Try use only one implementation of encoders/decoders
+6. Reduce code dublication (Make one runner for all), Try use only one implementation of encoders/decoders.

 7. Make a visualization for VQVAE

-8. Maybe cifar, CelebA dataset

 9. Make sure all params are actually passed from config not hard coded